Installing FFmpeg on Ubuntu

 Step 1: Update the Repository

-Update the system package repository to get the most recent FFmpeg version.
+Update the system package repository to install the latest FFmpeg version.
 Run the following command:

 sudo apt update